Lies, Damn Lies, and Oh God Why All The Lies: Part One

 But this isn’t a morality tale about the importance of telling the truth (although that’s probably a good idea in general – lying gets out of hand fast).

-The ability to separate truth from lies is crucial in straightening the anxious tangle.
+The ability to separate truth from lies is crucial in untangling anxiety.